Draining Your Expansion Tank

 4. Open valve

 5. Drain until the water stops draining and open the vent on the side of the drain valve (3).
-If no vent loosen hose slightly to allow air to get into the tank.
-If that does not work drain with a bucket so air can get into the tank to break the vacuum.
+If there is no vent, loosen the hose slightly to allow air to get into the tank.
+If that doesn't work, drain the tank with a bucket to allow air to enter and break the vacuum.

-6. When the tank is completely empty remove the hose.
-I like to do this before I close the tank valve to verify the tank is completely drained.
+6. When the tank is empty, remove the hose.
+I like to do this before closing the tank valve to verify that the tank is completely drained.
 Close the tank valve.

 8. Open the system isolation valve slowly to allow the tank to refill.
-You should hear the auto feeder if you have one start to feed.
-The water pressure should shut down somewhere around 12 psi for two story home or less.
+You should hear the auto-feeder start to feed if you have one.
+The water pressure should shut down somewhere around 12 psi for a two-story home or less.
 Never operate below 12 psi.
-Three stories or more you will need higher water pressure.
+For three or more stories, you will need higher water pressure.

-Note: If the auto feed valve does not feed make-up water it may need serviced or replaced.
-If you have a manual valve you may feed the water in with that to 12 psi.
+Note: If the auto feed valve does not feed make-up water, it may need to be serviced or replaced.
+If you have a manual valve, you may feed the water in with that to 12 psi.